scisci/hsim/README.md

 ## The idea

-Create a system the can generate sculptures based on a set of constraints.
+Create a system that can generate sculptures based on a set of constraints.
 Specifically, for the first incarnation of this project the constraints were set as follows:

   - The sculpture must be composed of volumes whose 3 dimensions belong to a predefined set.
   - The sculpture must be stable under the standard laws of physics on earth, even after tapping it.